 - Ghost Town: The massive and abandoned City of Wizards counts as one.
 Originally, the City of the Millennial Tree seemed to be this, but with the Story Run Arc and Churro Cookie, it's been proven that, no, there are actual settlements that not only exist within it, but still thrive.

 - Lethal Lava Land: The Dragon's Valley is a maelstrom of raging flames, molten rock, and... well, a dragon.

 - Level Ate: Many of the environments are this.
 Landscapes, flora, and fauna made of candy and foodstuffs are found abundantly throughout the game.

 - Background Music Override: There are multiple Cookies who have music unique to them when they run or activate their abilities, and this music overrides the stage music that would normally play.

 - Character Level: Cookies are sorted into Grades that refer to their rarity and general scoring capability, and each individual unit has a level which increases their max energy and ability effectiveness.

-- Collision Damage: A Cookie's energy bar drops sharply whenever they get hit by or run into an obstacle.
+- Collision Damage: A Cookie's energy bar drops by around 30 Energy without Escape Level bonuses whenever they get hit by or run into an obstacle.